Code of practice: research degrees

 Independent chair

 An independent chair is not an examiner.
 An independent chair will not participate in any decision on the academic merit of the thesis, which is the responsibility of the examiners.
-Their role is a professional process management one.
+Their role is to oversee the professional management of the examination process.

 Once appointed by the relevant Faculty Dean, the Independent Chair is responsible for all aspects of the arrangements for the viva voce examination.
 This includes identifying and securing agreement to participate from internal and external examiners, ensuring there are no material conflicts of interest between any of the participants in the examination, and the date, timing and location of the viva.
 Please also see the University Student Personal Relationships policy.